Library Borrowing and Access

 Alumnae/i Borrowing | Borrowing Policies | E-Mail Notices | Food and Drink | E-ZBorrow and Interlibrary Loan (ILL) | Faculty Reciprocal Borrowing | Fines and Lost Books | Lending Policies | Missing Items | Posting Policy | Recalls | Renewals | Requesting from Other Tri-Co Locations | Visitors

-Visitors are welcome at the Bryn Mawr College Libraries on weekdays from 8 a.m.-6 p.m., and at Canaday Library on Saturdays from 10 a.m.-5 p.m.
+During the regular semester, visitors are welcome at the Bryn Mawr College Libraries on weekdays from 8 a.m.-6 p.m., and at Canaday Library on Saturdays from 10 a.m.-5 p.m.
 Please contact Carpenter and Collier libraries directly for hours and access.
 For our most up-to-date hours, please check our hours page before visiting.

 Our first priority is to support the Bryn Mawr College community of students, faculty, staff and alumnae/i.
 The Library is open for U.S. Federal depository access.
 Library or Campus Safety staff may ask for an ID at any time.

 - Current Tri-co students, faculty, and staff: present a valid college ID card/OneCard at the circulation desk.

 - Tri-co alumnae/i: obtain a borrowing card from a circulation supervisor at your alma mater's library.